infrablossom/python_training/README.md

-# Repository for Pyrhon Training
+# Repository for Python Training